-- 1. In order to perform random control of a pharmaceutical product, based on risk assessment, the Agency shall use the mechanisms of laboratory control and administrative control of a distribution chain. - 2.
-The Agency shall mainly use the mechanism of administrative control of a distribution chain to control and supervise a pharmaceutical product available on the Georgian market. - 3.
-The mechanism of laboratory control shall be used in the case of high risk of counterfeiting and spoilage (the Minister shall approve risk criteria) of a pharmaceutical product that has been granted marketing authorisation under the national regime and recognition regime of state registration of a pharmaceutical product. - 4.
-In particular cases, the Agency shall enjoy discretionary powers not to take into account formal criteria defining the risk, and to use the mechanism of laboratory control, but such cases should not exceed 10 percent of the inspection frequency during one year.
+- 1. In order to carry out random control of a pharmaceutical product on the basis of the risk assessment, the Agency shall apply laboratory control mechanisms and administrative control mechanisms of the distribution chain. - 2.
+Basically, the Agency shall apply the administrative control mechanism of the distribution chain to control and supervise a pharmaceutical product available on the Georgian market. - 3.
+The laboratory control mechanism shall be applied when there is a high risk of counterfeiting or flawing, the criteria of which is approved by the Minister, of a pharmaceutical product that has been granted marketing authorisation under the national regime and recognition regime of state registration of a pharmaceutical product. - 4.
+In exceptional cases, the Agency shall enjoy discretionary powers not to consider the formal criteria to identify the risk, and apply the laboratory control mechanism but as frequently as not to exceed 10 percent of the number of inspections conducted within one year.